robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 ---

-2 topics
+2 streams
 ====
 * How to apply Agile concepts to research problems.
-    * Iterations.
-    * Deliver intermediate assets.
+    * Iterate, deliver intermediate assets.
-    * Data-value pyramid.
+    * The data-value pyramid.
-* An instruction manual for building a big data web application with ML predictions (and the data pipelines).
+* How to build a big-data web application.
+    * Spark, SparkML, SparkStreaming
-    * Spark and SparkML.
+    * Kafka
-    * MongoDB.
+    * MongoDB
-    * ElasticSearch.
+    * ElasticSearch
-    * Python Flask.
+    * Python Flask
+    * AirFlow

 ---